vigneshavm/Interview-questions/react.md

 > In short, Render Props allow a component to **delegate its rendering logic** to another function, giving the consumer more control over what to render while reusing shared logic.

+## **Reacts Concurrent Mode**

+- "React's Concurrent Mode is a set of features introduced in React 18 to make rendering more responsive and non-blocking.
+- Traditionally, React would render everything synchronously,
+- which could lead to noticeable UI lags during heavy operations.
+Concurrent Mode changes that by making rendering interruptible.**

+- With Concurrent Mode, React can pause a render, handle more urgent tasks like user input, and then resume.
+- This leads to smoother user experiences, especially in complex apps.
+- It uses features like `startTransition()` to mark non-urgent updates, `useDeferredValue()` to delay expensive computations, and `<Suspense>` to coordinate asynchronous loading like fetching data.**

+- While it doesn't run in parallel (since JavaScript is single-threaded), it allows React to prioritize tasks intelligently.
+- This improves perceived performance and interactivity."**

+- For example, when typing in a search box that filters a large list, I use `startTransition()` to defer the list update.
+- This keeps the input responsive while the list updates in the background.
+- That’s a real-world use case where Concurrent Mode enhances UX significantly.”